rbowsley/lamplighthelp/source/16-7-6_Troubleshooting_Custom_Tabs_and_Fields.markdown

 ### Can I change the field type without losing my data?

 We do not recommend that you do this.
 You need to be careful about what you change it from and to.
-There are two types of field which do translate well:
+There are some types of field which do translate well:

    - if you have a single-select field which you change to a multi-select, Lamplight will be able to read the information and this will transfer without a problem.
 (This does not work the other way around - if you change a multi-select field to a single-select field then for any multi-responses already recorded only the first item selected will show in the field.
    -	if you change a small text field to a larger one, this just changes the box size and the text is undisturbed.
+   - date type fields can be changed to other date type fields, although 'year' fields may cause problems.

 Issues happen when the type of information you are recording is changing.
 For example, if you change a free text field to a number box, Lamplight will not be able to read the original information in the same way, so any data the has been inputted to that time will not show.

+[Linking or unlinking existing fields](/help/index/p/16.7.1) with data in them will also cause problems and should be avoided.

 ### I've set up a new tab/field, but I can't see it when I look at a profile.
 Where's it gone?